MarcusHoltz/marcusholtz.github.io/_posts/2025-08-18-custom-ipblocklist-aggregator-with-geofiltering.md

 - Here is a great example from the [Windgate Blog](https://windgate.net) on [How to use ip blocklists with OPNsense](https://windgate.net/opnsense-ip-blocklists-and-geo-ip-block-to-enhance-security-against-malicious-attacks).

 - Another resource is [this collection of shell scripts](https://github.com/kravietz/blacklist-scripts) that are intended to block Linux systems and OpenWRT routers by using ip blocklists.

+- Or read this forum post using [ipset from within firewalld](https://www.linode.com/community/questions/11143/top-tip-firewalld-and-ipset-country-blacklist) to use the good ole' firewall-cmd commands for IP/net blacklisting.

 * * *